Meet Dr. Pearson

 Taking care of active individuals of all ages and abilities has always

 been a large part of Dr. Pearson’s practices.
-He is a member of several
+He is currently (or has been) a member of several

 prominent sports medicine professional organizations including the American College of Sports Medicine (ACSM), the American Medical Society